stephanme/nibe-mqtt-gateway/README.md

 The configuration consists of two parts:
 - general configuration json `config.json` like MQTT broker url and credentials, heatpump coils to be polled, logging etc.
 - a Nibe ModbusManager file that defines all available coils, `nibe-modbus.csv`
+- the Energy Meter value can be set to adjust it with the real meter reading

 When uploading a configuration file, nibe-mqtt-gateway stores it in flash memory and reboots to activate the configuration change.

 General configuration:
 - http://nibegw/config shows the current configuration as json, save e.g. as `config.json` and use as template
 - adapt `config.json` file (MQTT broker URL and credentials etc.)
-- upload `config.json`: `curl -X POST -H "Content-Type: text/plain" -d @config.json http://nibegw/config/nibe`
+- upload `config.json`: `curl -X POST -H "Content-Type: application/json" -d @config.json http://nibegw/config/nibe`

 TODO: document configuration json format